 First-generation Firesticks do not support VPN tunnelling, and as such, you can’t install a VPN app on them directly.
 So how do you find out if you’re using a first-generation device or not?
 Look for the FCC ID on the back: if it’s 2ABDU-0509, you have a first-gen Firestick.

 In some cases, you can still stream safely by installing a VPN on your router.
 This is slightly more complex but will automatically encrypt and protect traffic going to and from every device on the network.
-Private Internet Access even has step-by-step guides to installing its service on Tomato and DD-WRT routers here.
+Private Internet Access' website has step-by-step guides to installing its service on Tomato and DD-WRT routers.

 Why isn’t my VPN working properly?

 Having problems with your VPN app?
 If it isn’t connecting or you’re having difficulty unblocking a particular streaming service, you might be able to solve the issue by clearing the Firestick’s cache.
 This is very straightforward and only takes a minute: